-Hydroquinone is an aromatic compound used in skincare products because it is a skin lightening agent.
+Hydroquinone is an aromatic compound in skincare products that acts as a skin lightening agent.
 It bleaches the skin and can be helpful in the treatment of different forms of hyperpigmentation.
 It decreases the number of melanocytes present.
 Melanocytes are the cells that form melanin, which is what produces the skin’s colour.
-It is used for hyperpigmentation which includes acne scars, age spots, freckles, melisma, and post-inflammatory marks from psoriasis and eczema.
+It helps hyperpigmentation which includes acne scars, age spots, freckles, melisma, and post-inflammatory marks from psoriasis and eczema.

 Instead of using a chemical agent like hydroquinone, alternative natural skin-lightening products are available.
 These include one or more of the following:

-Vitamins A and C are commonly used in anti-aging products to brighten the skin and improve the overall skin tone.
+Vitamins A and C in anti-aging products helps brighten the skin and improve the overall skin tone.
 When used over time, antioxidants may also help in hyperpigmentation.

 Contrary to popular belief, acids aren’t always chemically based.
-Many acids in skincare products are derived from plants.
+Instead, many are plant-based.
 For hyperpigmentation, you can try kojic acid or ellagic acids.
 These work by slowing down the skin’s melanin production.

 Generally labelled as “niacinamide,” this ingredient has the potential to prevent darker areas of pigmentation from rising to the surface of the skin.

 Triclosan is useful in skincare products because of its antibacterial and antifungal properties.
 It was first used in hospital cleansers decades ago.
 People began to recognize how effective it was as an antimicrobial agent and started adding it to several other products.